-mio kisaca – photographer & mother of 3 boys.
+mio kisaca – photographer & mother of 3 boys and daughter.

 1980 – Born in Tokyo, Japan

 2003 – Graduated from Tokyo International University.
 Bachelor of Education – Handicapped and Mentally disabled children (specializing in Autism).

 2004 – I was asked to travel the US for 3 months as a photographer for Tokyo FM to create a radio program titled, ‘101 Treasures’.
 Over three months I asked a total of 100 people about their one true treasure.
 Every week I hosted a nationally broadcast radio program reporting my findings.
 Upon my return to Japan, I held an exhibition at [GEISAI] Tokyo Big Site with the photos and stories from my trip.
 I exhibited the results of this as my own treasure.

 2006 – I studied under Jacques De Melo, a French photographer residing in New York.
 I also wrote an essay and published photos in the debut edition of “TEN” magazine.

 Upon returning to Japan in 2006, my father unfortunately fell terminally ill.
 Soon after, so did my mother.